 Each burner has its own electronic igniter that sparks when the burner is turned on.
 Each burner should light in 4 seconds or less.
-If a burner does not light, check to see that the burner cap is positioned correctly on the burner base.
-If a burner fails to ignite, refer to "Before Calling for Service" on page 38.
+If a burner does not light, check to see that the cap is positioned correctly on the base.